ulixee/hero/unblocked/plugins/README.md

-# Unblocked Agent Plugins
+# Unblocked Plugins

-Unblocked Agent Plugins is a set of plugins following the Unblocked Agent [Specifications][spec] to mask headless Chrome "markers" that can be detected by bot-blockers.
+Unblocked Plugins are a set of plugins following the Unblocked Agent [Specifications][spec] to mask headless Chrome "markers" that can be detected by bot-blockers.
 Many of these evasions use auto-generated data from real Browser profiles generated with the [DoubleAgent][double-agent] project.

 We would like to eventually port evasions from across the web to fit this specification.